IRA – 12 Month Certificate of Deposit

 - We use the daily balance method to calculate interest on your account.
 This method applies a daily periodic rate to the principal in the account each day.

-- Additional deposits may be made to your IRA.
+- Additional deposits/contributions may be made to your IRA.